johnparn/brevifolia-gatsby-forestry/content/posts/sunflower-sutra.md

 The only water on the river mirrored the red sky, sun sank on top of final Frisco peaks, no fish in that stream, no hermit in those mounts, just ourselves rheumy-eyed and hung-over like old bums on the riverbank, tired and wily.

-Look at the Sunflower, he said, there was a dead gray shadow against the sky, big as a man, sitting dry on top of a pile of ancient sawdust–
+Look at the Sunflower, he said, there was a dead gray shadow against the sky, big as a man, sitting dry on top of a pile of ancient sawdust

-\--I rushed up enchanted–it was my first sunflower, memories of Blake–my visions–Harlem
+\-- I rushed up enchanted–it was my first sunflower, memories of Blake–my visions–Harlem

 # “the gray Sunflower poised against the sunset, crackly bleak and dusty with the smut and smog and smoke of olden locomotives in its eye”